akaflay/Demo/README.md

-Sample Project to get Call Logs, Send SMS and Make Calls using Ring Central APIs
+Sample Project to get Call Logs and Make Calls using Ring Central APIs
 ================================================================================

 ## Overview